 The main areas for body tools are at-home treatments, tools for hair removal and toning, body makeup, and also tools aimed at relaxation.
 Below we've rounded up the 10 best body tools worth trying.

 This nifty microcurrent device smooths and firms areas like the butt, upper arms, tummy, and thighs.
 If you use it every day for five minutes on each area you want to treat and stick at it for 60 days, the results are pretty impressive.
 But you shouldn't rely on a gadget 100%.
 The gym will keep your muscles and heart strong and healthy, and the NuBody is just the icing on the cake.

 If you're not sure how to kegel train or whether you're doing it right, you need The Pelvic Floor Trainer.
 You connect the device to the Elvie app on your phone, pop the device into your nether regions as if it was a tampon, and do your exercises.
 The app tells you if you're doing them properly and if you need to add more pressure.
 Plus, it helps you track your progress.

-Surprisingly, this mitt is the one of the most popular body tools on Cult Beauty this year, with +566.60% YoY views.
+Surprisingly, this mitt is one of the most popular body tools on Cult Beauty, with +566.60% YoY views.
 Gentler than a loofah, but just as effective, this mitt sloughs away dry, dead skin cells.
 Use it on dry skin before jumping in the shower or bath.